braindev-lab/braindev-lab.github.io/people.md

 </div>
 <p>
 	<b>Undergraduate Research Assistant</b><br>
 	Anna Williams is a research assistant in the lab.
-Beginning as a summer intern her at Princeton, she is currently helping pilot new behavioral experiments designed to test visuo-spatial attention development.
+Beginning as a summer intern here at Princeton, she is currently helping pilot new behavioral experiments designed to test visuo-spatial attention development.
 Using this data, she is designing machine learning models for the classification of attentional biases.